TigersUniverse/Hypernex.Godot/README.md

 ### In Progress

-- Godot Editor CCK
+- Godot Editor CCK (second iteration since May of 2024)
+- Avatars (since May of 2024)

 ### Planned

-- Avatars
 - VR
 - In-Game CCK(?)